notagenius/brainstorm/1_Proposal/Sep_15_Week_1_Note.md

 # Paper 2: WoodPixel
 - **Off-Topic**
-1. I used to make a extension for blender as ["virtual laser-cutter"](https://github.com/notagenius/virtual_laser_cutter), it is also with customized texture. can make a virtual cut and automatic assembly with blender scripts I believe.
+1. I used to make an extension for blender as ["virtual laser-cutter"](https://github.com/notagenius/virtual_laser_cutter), it is also with customized texture. can make a virtual cut and automatic assembly with blender scripts I believe.

 ![vitural laser cutter](https://github.com/notagenius/virtual_laser_cutter/blob/master/doc/side_view_render.png)